MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/identity-exit-criteria.md

 ms.collection: Ent_O365
 ms.custom:
 - Strat_O365_Enterprise
-description: "Summary: Ensure that your configuration meets Microsoft 365 Enterprise criteria for identity-based services and infrastructure."
+description: Ensure that your configuration meets Microsoft 365 Enterprise criteria for identity-based services and infrastructure.
 ---

 # Phase 2: Identity infrastructure exit criteria

-**Summary:** Ensure that your configuration meets Microsoft 365 Enterprise criteria for identity-based services and infrastructure.

 Before you move on to the next phase in the deployment process, ensure that your configuration meets the following criteria for identity-based services and infrastructure.